Leander Paes: 2012

-Paes and Radek Štěpánek's 2012 Wimbledon tournament ended when the duo lost to Ivan Dodig and Marcelo Melo.
+Paes started the year pairing with Radek Štěpánek winning the Australian Open men's doubles beating the Bryan brothers and completed his Career Grand Slam in men's doubles.
+Paes then went on to complete at hattrick of wins at the Miami Masters with his 3rd consecutive win pairing with Štěpánek.
+Paes and Štěpánek's 2012 Wimbledon tournament ended when the duo lost to Ivan Dodig and Marcelo Melo.
 Paes and Elena Vesnina reached the finals of the Wimbledon mixed doubles after beating Bob Bryan and Liezel Huber, 7–5, 3–6, 6–3 on 7 July.
 They lost in the final to Lisa Raymond and Mike Bryan 3–6, 7–5, 4–6.

 In the 2012 Summer Olympics, the Indian pair (Vishnu Vardhan) lost to French team Michaël Llodra and Jo-Wilfried Tsonga, 6–7, 6–4, 3–6.

 Paes and Štěpánek advanced to the finals at the 2012 US Open after their Spanish opponents, Marcel Granollers and Marc López, retired because of injury.
 However the duo lost in the final of US Open 2012 to the Bryan brothers.

-Paes and Štěpánek kicked off the ATP World Tour Finals with a win against Pakistan's Aisam-ul-Haq Qureshi and Dutchman Jean Julien Rojer, 6–4, 7–5.
+Paes and Štěpánek began the ATP World Tour Finals with a win against Pakistan's Aisam-ul-Haq Qureshi and Dutchman Jean Julien Rojer, 6–4, 7–5. and avenged their loss to the Bryans and topped their group with 3 wins.
 They made it to the semifinals, where they were eliminated by eventual runners-up Bhupathi and Rohan Bopanna.

 2013

 Paes/Štěpánek won the 2013 US Open, defeating Alexander Peya and Bruno Soares 6–1, 6–3.
 This was Paes' 3rd US Open men's doubles title and 14th Grand Slam title.
-In January 2014, Government of India announced its 3rd Highest Civilian Award Padma Bhushan for Paes.
+He became the oldest man to win a Grand Slam title and the first ever aged above 40 years.
+In January 2014, the Government of India announced its 3rd Highest Civilian Award Padma Bhushan for Paes.